kokkiralaabhinav/kokkiralaabhinav/README.md

 - ⚡ Fun fact: ..
 -->

-My major interest and strength lie in <strong>Machine Learning</strong>, Competitive Programming and Web DEvelopment.
+My major interest and strength lie in <strong>Machine Learning</strong>, <strong>Competitive Programming</strong>, <strong>Data Structures & Algorithms </strong>and <strong>Web DEvelopment</strong>.
 I thrive to showcase my skills and build trust in my clients by going the extra mile for them.
 I am self-motivated and love to work on the most challenging tasks.
 I aim to fulfill the assigned requirements and make assure to offer complete dedication to the task in my hands.

 📈 **My GitHub Status**: